Editorial Team

 Mary Cheuk

-Mary recieved a BSc in Psychology (Spec) in 2022.
+Mary received a BSc in Psychology (Spec) in 2022.
 Through Eureka, she hopes to promote the many niches of science and make research more approachable to undergraduate students.
 Mary has been involved in many facets of research, her main interests including mental health and neuropsychology.
 Currently, she is studying rhythm and stuttering as a part of the Louck Lab.
 In her free time, Mary is usually reading or sketching with a sitcom on in the background.